yulexun/toronto-fire/README.md

 ```sh
 renv::restore()
 ```
-to restore the R project workspace.
-The old .Rproj file seems deprecated according to [this Github Issue](https://github.com/posit-dev/positron/discussions/3967)
+to restore the R project workspace in Positron.
+I also included a .Rproj file for RStudio users.
+For more information, see [this Github Issue](https://github.com/posit-dev/positron/discussions/3967)